Togo’s president wins, keeping family’s long hold on power

 Shortly before Saturday’s vote, Togo expelled a major U.S.-based election observer, the National Democratic Institute, and decided against using an electronic vote-counting system.
 In both cases, the electoral commission said it feared disruption, while critics objected.

 The election was observed by 26 other international observation missions and more than 30 Togolese civic groups.
+The electoral commission reported a voting rate of nearly 77% of the 3.6 million registered voters.

 Gnassingbe enacted a law last year that limits presidents to two five-year terms.
 However, the law was not retroactive, so his previous three terms are not counted.